taikonauten/linters-scss/README.md

 ```
 "scripts": {
   "lint-scss": "stylelint path-to-styles/*.scss"
 }
 ```

 After that, make sure your editor or IDE supports the .stylelintrc file.
 PhpStorm works with it right out of the box.
 For Sublime Text, install the [SublimeLinter-stylelint](https://github.com/SublimeLinter/SublimeLinter-stylelint) plugin.
 For Atom, install the [linter-stylelint](https://atom.io/packages/linter-stylelint) plugin.
 For VS Code, install the [stylelint](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) plugin.

-## Testing

-Use the `npm run test` command.

-* The `correct.scss` file MUST not return errors.
-* The `wrong.scss` file MUST return errors.

 ---